 His vest had triggers on both sides.
 Dual-primed perhaps to allow him to detonate if one arm was disabled.
 I planned for a similar contingency by placing tourniquets on both sides of my body armor — but I’m trying to live, and he was trying to die.

 The kill shot to his right temple was fired by an M4 rifle with optical sights, and was administered in the exact manner these guys have trained.
 It was the only way to eliminate the threat before he could hit one of his triggers.

 Arkan pointed out the booties, or shoe liners the guy wore.
 He thought it was to avoid static electricity buildup.
 I thought it was to keep his feet warm in his shoes — it’s below freezing here at night.

 At the safehouse Haider and Arkan put me up in their room, which I’m sure is the nicest one.
 They even gave me my own Army cot.
-We have an electric heater running off generator power (as does the whole house), Wi-Fi and apparently, the satellite TV bill is still being paid because we have a television with Iraqi cable channels.
+We have an electric heater running off generator power (as does the whole house), Wi-Fi and apparently, the satellite TV bill is still being paid because we have a television with Iraqi and Middle Eastern channels.
 It’s interesting to be laying in your rack at night watching TV and see your roommate on the news.
 Haider is literally a national hero and constantly in the media spotlight.
 He and other ICTS leaders are revered in Iraq like the Apollo astronauts were in the United States during the late ‘60s and early ‘70s.